To The Members of Berger Paints India Limited

 Management's Responsibility for Internal Financial Controls

-Note on Audit of Internal Financial Controls OverFinancial Reporting issued by the Institute of Chartered Accountants of India.
+The Company's management is responsible for establishing andmaintaining internal financial controls based on the internal control over financialreporting criteria established by the Company considering the essential components ofinternal control stated in the Guidance Note on Audit of Internal Financial Controls OverFinancial Reporting issued by the Institute of Chartered Accountants of India("ICAI").
 These responsibilities include the design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the orderly and efficient conduct of its business including adherence to theCompany's policies the safeguarding of its assets the prevention and detection offrauds and errors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information as required under the Companies Act 2013.

 Our responsibility is to express an opinion on the Company's internalfinancial controls with reference to these standalone financial statements based on ouraudit.
-We conducted our audit in accordance with the Guidance Note on Audit of InternalFinancial Controls Over Financial Reporting (the "Guidance Note") and theStandards on Auditing as specified under section 143(10) of the Act to the extentapplicable to an audit of internal financial controlsand both issued by the Institute of Chartered Accountants of India.
-Those Standards andthe Guidance Note require that we comply with ethical requirements and planand perform the audit to obtain reasonable assurance about whether adequate internalfinancial controls with reference to these standalone financial statements was establishedand maintained and if such controls operated effectively in all material respects.
+We conducted our audit in accordance with the Guidance Note on Audit of InternalFinancial Controls Over Financial Reporting (the "Guidance Note") and theStandards on Auditing as specified under section 143(10) of the Act to the extentapplicable to an audit of internal financial controls both issued by ICAI.
+ThoseStandards and the Guidance Note require that we comply with ethical requirements and planand perform the audit to obtain reasonable assurance about whether adequate internalfinancial controls with reference to these standalone financial statements was establishedand maintained and if such controls operated effectively in all material respects.